oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![](images/Em_Comp_Conf_Drift_Mgmt_Compared_Image_10.png " ")

-13. Filter configurations items to review only Initialization Parameters.
+13. Filter configuration items to review only Initialization Parameters.

   You can see the differences in the Initialization Parameters between the two targets.